Chicago/predicting-e-coli-concentrations/README.md

 This project uses [knitcitations](https://github.com/cboettig/knitcitations) to compile the project bibliography.
 Articles should be stored in a [Zotero library](https://www.zotero.org/groups/187068/city_of_chicago_data_science_team/items/collectionKey/RJJ5U3BC).

-References from the Zotero library should be exported as BibTeX to `zotero-references.bib`.
+References from the Zotero library should be exported as BibTeX to `bibliography/zotero-references.bib`.
 The document should reference the BibTeX document, e.g., `r citep(biblio["whitman_summer_2008"])`.

 Examples: